Nominees for 2026

 New Mexico Geological Society — Officer Nominees

-Treasurer – Bonnie Frey
+President – Bonnie Frey

 Bonnie Frey

-Bonnie Frey is a geochemist at the New Mexico Bureau of Geology and Mineral Resources, where she is the laboratory manager of the Analytical Laboratory.
-Bonnie first NMGS fall field conference was the 2003 Zuni Plateau conference.
+Bonnie's first NMGS fall field conference was the 2003 Zuni Plateau conference.
 Since then she has led two field conferences (2016, Belen with Shannon Williams, and May 2022, Mt.
-Taylor with Shari Kelley) and one spring meeting (2017) with Ginger McLemore.
+Taylor with Shari Kelley) and two spring meetings (2017 and 2025).
 She organized three student / professional mixers during the NMGS spring meeting (2017-2019).
+This year, as vice president of the NMGS Executive Committee and at the request of the Executive Committee, she organized a new NMGS Development Committee.
 She received the NMGS honorary membership award in May 2022.

-Secretary – Susan Hoines
+Vice-President – Susan Hoines

 Susan Hoines